RigottiG/rigotti.dev/posts/switching_from_vscode_to_nvim.md

 ---

-# Why I switch from Visual Studio Code to NeoVim
 As a programmer, one of the most important tools in my arsenal is my code editor.
 I've been using Visual Studio Code (VSCode) for years and it's been a reliable editor, but recently I decided to make the switch to Neovim.
 In this blog post, I'll explain why I made the switch and why you might want to consider it too.

 First, let's talk about what Neovim is.
 Neovim is a fork of Vim, a highly customizable text editor that's been around since the 90s.
 Neovim is built to be more modern and extensible than Vim, with a focus on making it easier to develop plugins and integrate with other tools.
 Neovim also has a more consistent and flexible scripting language, making it easier to automate tasks and customize your workflow.